|

 Initial treatment involves removing the breast cancer and sampling the lymph glands nearest to the breast to look for spread.
 The later is important to guide further treatmemt.

-1. For the breast cancer itself:
+1. For the breast cancer:

 (i) Wide local excision/Lumpectomy followed by radiotherapy.
 There is a risk that a further operation may be neccessary (Reoperation rate is about 20%) .

 (ii) Mastectomy - this involves removing the whole breast.
-More risks of complications including wound healing, seroma, pain, scar etc.
+More risks of complications including wound healing, seroma, pain, scar etc. Breast reconstruction can be considered - eg saline implants, tissue flaps

 2. For the lymph glands:

 (i) Sentinel lymph node biopsy - this involves identifying the lymph gland the breast cancer first drains to(Identification is done by injection of a blue dye or injection of radionucleotide or both).
 Further operation at a later stage (axillary clearance) may be neccessary if lymph glands are involved.
-Also, there is a small risk of allergic reaction with the blue dye and the cancer cells skipping past to other glands.
+There is a small risk of allergic reaction with the blue dye and the cancer cells skipping past to other glands.

 (ii) Axillary clearance - this involves removing the glands in the axilla (under the armpit).
 Much more risks of complications including lymphoedema, seroma, pain/numbness in upper arm